serverlessworkflow/specification/specification.md

 Switch state data conditions specify a data-based condition statement, which causes a transition to another workflow state if evaluated to true.
-The "path" property of the condition defines a JsonPath expression (e.g., "{{ $.person.name }}"), which selects parts of the state data input.
+The 'condition' property of the condition defines a JsonPath expression (e.g., '$.applicants[?(@.age >= 18)]'), which selects parts of the state data input.
+The condition is evaluated as "true" if it results a non-empty result.
-The "value" property defines the matching value of this condition (e.g., "John", or "10", or "\b[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,}\b").
-The "operator" property defines how the path should be matched with the defined value.
-If the operator is "Custom", the information about the custom operator must be defined via the condition definition's "metadata" property.
-Note that in this case you may run into vendor-specific implementations of the condition, which may not be portable.
-Therefore, use of one of the operators other than "Custom" are if possible preferred.

 #### <a name="switch-state-eventconditions"></a>Switch State: Event Conditions